insilica/gdc-spark-gitbook/examples/IR_Methylation.md

   From this table we can start graphing methylation relationships to sample types and radiation response.

 ## Global Relationships
   Before identifying specific relationships between methylation and treatment/disease, we should set baselines.
 Baseline methylation is defined here as the level of methylation across all samples.
+Methylation is measured by **beta value**:

+  $$\beta = \dfrac{Methylated Intensity}{Unmethylated Intensity}$$

   First we want to know about the general distribution on each CGref:

+## Tissue Relationships

   #Appendix - IRCases